en

 Salary is only one part of a rewarding career, but it is an important consideration when planning your next move.
 Understanding the highest-paying jobs in Australia can help you:

-For employers, salary awareness is just as important.
-Competitive pay helps attract the right talent, retain high performers, and keep teams engaged in a competitive hiring landscape.
+For employers, salary awareness is equally important.
+Competitive pay helps attract the right talent, retain high performers and support workforce stability in an increasingly competitive hiring market.

 To identify the highest paying jobs in Australia, we reviewed national salary ceilings across all Australian states and territories.
 The list below reflects the highest earning potential for each role type.